hdlinhnguyen/MoE2-supplements-by-Linh-Nguyen/README.md

 It is the supplement files for my thesis.

-This master thesis is one part that belongs to my internship under supervision of [Prof. Vincent Martinet](https://sites.google.com/site/martinetvincent/home?authuser=0) at INRAE.
+This master's thesis is one part that belongs to my internship under supervision of [Prof. Vincent Martinet](https://sites.google.com/site/martinetvincent/home?authuser=0) at INRAE.

 In particular, this repo will show you all my code that is equivalent to some specific parts of my thesis.
 Please click on each file to read the single file you want.